tommurphy73/API/README.md

 ##### <i>Stage 1</i>

-Create a Sha256Hash of a string in the format of {0}.{1} where {0} is the timestamp being sent in the request (transformed to a string in the specified format), and {1} your username.
+Create a Sha256Hash of a string in the format of {0}.{1} where {0} is the timestamp being sent in the request (transformed to a string in the specified formatDateTime -> String), and {1} your username.

 ##### <i>Stage 2</i>